jkerai1/SoftwareCertificates/Bulk-IOC-CSVs/Intune/Readme.md

 # Edge For Business Config

-Allows you to quickly build a baseline for Edge For Business.
+Allows you to quickly build a baseline for Edge For Business (heavily based of Open Intune Baseline).
 Import the [Profile JSON](https://github.com/jkerai1/SoftwareCertificates/blob/main/Bulk-IOC-CSVs/Intune/Edge%20for%20business%20Config%20Profile.json) from https://admin.microsoft.com under Settings > Microsoft Edge

 You'll need to create an empty profile first to import it too